 National Drug Screening specializes in providing drug and alcohol testing program for ‘For hire carriers’.
 Our services are affordable, competitive and the best in the nation.
 Drug testing collection facilities are available through the United States.
 Services can be set up in one business day, fast and easy and compliant.
 With DOT services from National Drug Screening, ‘For hire carriers’ can focus their own company resources on the transportation business.

 ‘For hire carriers’ that fail to conduct the tests or provide the necessary documentation are subject to fines, beginning at $1,000 a day for record keeping failures and up to $10,000 a day for knowingly falsifying records.
+Audit assistance is always available from National Drug Screening.

 The requirement of a DOT number does not necessarily mean that the ‘for hire carrier’ is required to have the DOT drug and alcohol testing program.
 Note the differences between the requirements for a DOT number and requirement for the DOT drug and alcohol testing program.